-Section 7(a)(2) of the Endangered Species Act of 1973 (ESA: 16 U.S.C.
-1531 et seq.) requires that each Federal agency insure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of designated critical habitat.
+Section 7(a)(2) of the Endangered Species Act of 1973 (ESA) (16 U.S.C.
+1531 et seq.) requires that each Federal agency ensures that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of designated critical habitat.
+To ensure ESA compliance for the issuance of proposed rules, NMFS consults internally with scientific and regulatory subject matter experts whenever we propose to authorize take for endangered or threatened species.

-No incidental take of ESA-listed species is proposed for authorization or expected to result from this activity.
+No incidental take of any ESA-listed species is proposed for authorization or expected to result from this activity.
 Therefore, NMFS has determined that formal consultation under section 7 of the ESA is not required for this action.

-Request for Information
+Request for Additional Information and Public Comment

-NMFS requests interested persons to submit comments, information, and suggestions concerning the UCSC/PISCO request and the proposed regulations (see ADDRESSES).
+NMFS requests that interested persons submit comments, information, and suggestions concerning the UCSC/MARINe request and the proposed regulations to NMFS for consideration (see ADDRESSES).
 All comments will be reviewed and evaluated as we prepare a final rule and make final determinations on whether to issue the requested authorization.
-This notice and referenced documents provide all environmental information relating to our proposed action for public review.
+This notice of proposed rulemaking and the referenced documents provide all environmental information relating to our proposed action for public review.